itsMrRobot/starlink-telemetry/README.md

 Notes
 -----
 - The script refreshes the token automatically on non-200 responses.
-- Metrics omit explicit timestamps; Prometheus will timestamp on scrape.
+- Inserts use retry/backoff and block further polling on failure to avoid data loss.
 - For additional details on the Starlink Enterprise API, see: https://starlink.readme.io/docs/getting-started